marqueswsm/poc-blockchain/README.md

 coin.addBlock(new Block(1, '05/11/2022', { amunt: 100.00 }));
 ```

-You can also check if the blockchain is valid calling the funcion checkChain:
+You can also check if the blockchain is valid calling the function checkChain:
 ```
 coin.checkChain() // The return will be true or false
 ```